Between Myth and Reality

-from “Bed bugs only exist in dirt” to “Flies are harmless”.
+from "Bedbugs only exist in filth" to "Flies are harmless".

 But those who rely on myths risk overlooking problems – or acting incorrectly.

-Here are the most common misconceptions – and what’s really true.
+Here are the most common misconceptions – and what is really true.

 Wrong!
-Bed bugs are hygiene evaders – they seek warmth and blood, not sources of dirt.
+Bedbugs avoid hygiene – they seek warmth and blood, not sources of dirt.

-They are usually introduced , for example, via clothing, luggage or furniture.
+They are usually brought in, e.g. via clothing, luggage, or furniture.

-❌ Myth 2: Flies are just annoying, not dangerous
+❌ Myth 2: Flies are only annoying, not dangerous

 Even a few animals can contaminate work surfaces – especially in the kitchen.